 Their excellent record of attendance and punctuality

-Their commitment to the life of the school and our wider community
+Their commitment to the wider life of the school and the ability to carry out the role

-That they have good organisational, communication and interpersonal skills and the ability to carry out the role
+That they have good organisational, communication and interpersonal skills

 Written applications will be requested and this will form part of the selection process which will be undertaken by the Head of Year and Head of School in discussion with the pastoral team, form tutors and colleagues from across the school.
 Their shortlist will then be reviewed and a final selection made by the School Leadership Team.